Zaleplon

-Zaleplon, sold under the brand names Sonata among others, is a sedative and hypnotic which is used to treat insomnia.
+Zaleplon, sold under the brand name Sonata among others, is a sedative and hypnotic which is used to treat insomnia.
 It is a nonbenzodiazepine or Z-drug of the pyrazolopyrimidine class.

-It is manufactured by King Pharmaceuticals and Gedeon Richter Plc.
-It has been discontinued in Canada but can be manufactured if a prescription is brought to a compounding pharmacy.
-It was prescribed rarely in the United Kingdom, with zopiclone being the preferred Z-drug by the National Health Service (NHS) and is now unavailable.
+It was developed by King Pharmaceuticals and approved for medical use in the United States in 1999.

 Medical uses

-Zaleplon is slightly effective in insomnia, primarily characterized by difficulty falling asleep.
+Zaleplon is slightly effective in treating insomnia, primarily characterized by difficulty falling asleep.
 Zaleplon significantly reduces the time required to fall asleep by improving sleep latency and may therefore facilitate sleep induction rather than sleep maintenance.
 Due to its ultrashort elimination half-life, zaleplon may not be effective in reducing premature awakenings; however, it may be administered to alleviate middle-of-the-night awakenings.
 However, zaleplon has not been empirically shown to increase total sleep time.

 Zaleplon does not significantly affect driving performance the morning following bedtime administration or 4 hours after middle-of-the-night administration.
 It may have advantages over benzodiazepines with fewer adverse effects.

-Neither zaleplon, nor any nonbenzodiazepine hypnotic class medication should be combined with alcohol, as both modulate GABAA receptor sites, and in a synergistic manner increase the chances of fatal respiratory depression and asphyxiation from vomiting.